Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/readme.md

 Which contains the end points and database models.

+### For more information about the endpoints and routers.
+Check our API docs `apidocs.js` in the ./docs folder.

 ## SET UP PROJECT:

 In order to successfully use this server, you must install the following node_modules: